dortania/OpenCore-Install-Guide/config.plist/haswell.md

 **Drivers**: Add your .efi drivers here

-**Input**: Related to boot.efi keyboard passthrough used for for FileVault and Hotkey support
+**Input**: Related to boot.efi keyboard passthrough used for FileVault and Hotkey support

 * **KeyForgetThreshold**: `5`
    * The delay between each key input when holding a key down, for best results use `5` milliseconds
 * **KeyMergeThreshold**: `2`
-   * The lengh of time that a key will be registered before resetting, for best results use `2` milliseconds
+   * The length of time that a key will be registered before resetting, for best results use `2` milliseconds
 * **KeySupport**: `NO`
    * Enables OpenCore's built in key support, do not use with UsbKbDxe.efi
 * **KeySupportMode**: `Auto`